the-data-center/Who-Lives/WhoLivesMarkdown.md

 [^1]: The eight-parish New Orleans metro includes Jefferson, Orleans,
     Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, and St. Tammany.
 From 2003-2012, the New Orleans metro was comprised of seven parishes, excluding St. James.
-This brief has updated all 2000 metro data to reflect an 8-parish definition, however previous versions of this report will have used the 7-parish metro definition and accompanying numbers.
+In 2023, the official definition of the New Orleans metro area changed to exclude St. Tammany.
+Later this year, when the Census Bureau releases 2023 ACS data, we’ll publish data according to the new 7-parish metro area definition which excludes St. Tammany.

 [^2]: Throughout this brief, when referring to Population Estimates and
     Projections data, “Black,” “Asian,” and “White” refer to individuals